irmen/cx16assem/README.md

 - can switch to (rom-based) x16edit to edit a file, to avoid having to swap-load programs all the time.
   You'll have to create a custom rom with x16edit embedded in it in bank 7, see [instructions](https://github.com/stefan-b-jakobsson/x16-edit/blob/master/docs/romnotes.pdf).
   (version 0.4.1 or later is required)
+- for speed purposes, the source text is parsed in a case-sensitive way.
+  Everything has to be in lowercase petscii, or it will be a syntax error.
+Except labels; they can contain upppercase petscii letters if you want.

 ## How it works internally
 - Files are read sequentially into the banked hiram $a000-$c000, starting from bank 1 (bank 0 is reserved)